Prices include next-day delivery and prescription

 Dianette also slightly increases the risk of deep vein thrombosis (blood clot) therefore it is essential that you are aware of the symptoms, they include; loss of breath, slurred speech, pain in the chest or legs, blurred vision, and dizziness.

 It has also been reported that Dianette can cause mood swings or depression.
-In the rare case that depression does occur, it is important that you notify somebody.
+In the rare case that depression occurs, it is important that you notify somebody.
 You should speak to your doctor immediately if you feel this medication is affecting you negatively as a more suitable alternative may be available.

 This treatment can be taken by women over the age of 18 if they are suffering from severe acne or hirsutism.
 You must not take Dianette if you are taking other oral contraceptives.